Professor Steffen Lehmann

 'Taking a holistic view of my professional responsibilities, my primary goal as an educator and designer is to help students develop their critical thinking, by emphasising the making of architecture and public space as an important aspect of ongoing city transformation.
 I teach architecture and urbanism to develop healthier and more meaningful ways for buildings, cities and landscapes to support our activities and help us better understand where we are going.
 My design studios are research based and deal with environmental, social and technological concepts of urban and architectural design.'

 'My internationally active design firm, s_Lab, is a cultural design practice committed to creating sustainable environments built to endure.
-It complements well the interdisciplinary team I lead at the Centre for Sustainable Design and Behaviour sd+b, which is dedicated to research in resource-efficient architecture and environmental urban design, and the relevant work I am doing with UNESCO.'
+It complements well the interdisciplinary team I lead at the Centre for Sustainable Design and Behaviour sd+b, which is dedicated to research in resource-efficient architecture and environmental urban design, and the relevant work I have been doing with UNESCO.'

 'The sd+b Centre and CAC_SUD Centre offer a place for researchers and people who want to make a difference, to think big and have a positive impact on society.
 This includes the notion of design and architecture as means of social engagement and catalyst for social change, where we connect with dynamic communities, industries and organisations all over the Asia-Pacific region.
 Both centres are located in the School of Art, Architecture and Design, where they keep rising the importance of sustainability.
 We believe that artists, architects and designers play an important role in addressing issues of sustainability.
 We encourage all disciplines to embrace the value of sustainability in their practices: art and design practitioners have the responsibility and skills to lead positive change in this critical field; for instance, by rethinking production processes or by reusing materials to create innovative products and meaningful works of art.'